-I am resuming swimming after back surgery and I need to get the kicking going.
-Years ago I was comfortable with my kick and my front crawl.
-Now at age 75, and after back surgery I am resuming swimming.
+I am resuming swimming after back surgery, and I need to get the kicking going.
+Years ago, I was comfortable with my kick and my front crawl.
+Now at age 75, and after back surgery, I am resuming swimming.

 Good to hear that you are resuming swimming after back surgery.
-Swimming is one of the best forms of exercise and rehabilitation for back surgery and front crawl is one of the safest strokes.
+Swimming is one of the best forms of exercise and rehabilitation for back surgery, and front crawl is one of the safest strokes.
 It is also one of the most tiring!

-contains loads of exercises to help improve your technique and make your front crawl easier.
+One of my best-selling books How To Swim Front Crawl containpayments loads of exercises to help improve your technique and make your front crawl easier.
 It also contains some specific leg kick exercises.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.